Skip to main content

 3. Install the client

-4. Configure AWS CLI configurations
+4. Configure AWS CLI settings

 1. Open the CLI.

-2. Open the configuration mode:
+2. Open configuration mode:

 aws configure